fumblingformeaning/fumblingformeaning.github.io/_posts/2018-04-03-the-commander-and-soldier.md

 I believe I exist in two states of mind.
 Each has a part to play, each equally important yet one often surpresses the other.

 I call them the Commander and the Soldier.
 But you can choose whatever you feel comfortable with.
 The Thinker and the Doer.
 The Astronomer and the Astronaut.
 The Brains and Brawn.
 The Captain and the Sailor.
 It doesn't matter what you call them.
-What matters is the roles they have to play.
+What matters is the role they have to play.

 **The Commander is the embodiment of my long-term thinking.** He has marvelous plans about the future.
 He sees patterns, understands systems and finds newer ways to extract maximum value with minimum effort. *The commander is responsible for ideas*.
 It’s fun being a commander.